 - En Espanol

 - A CT scan may not show all of the medical problems in your pelvis or abdomen.
-The contrast used in a CT scan may cause itching, a rash, or a headache.
-You may feel nauseous (sick to your stomach) or vomit (throw up).
-If you have diabetes, your risk of having kidney damage will increase if contrast is used.
-If you are female and pregnant, a CT scan may cause problems with your unborn baby.
-You may have an allergy to the contrast, which may cause trouble breathing.
-X-rays from the CT scan may damage organs in your body and may increase your risk of cancer.
-You may die from some of these problems.
+The contrast used in a CT scan may cause a rash, itching, or trouble breathing.
+If you have diabetes, your risk for kidney damage may increase if contrast dye is used.
+If you are pregnant, a CT scan may be harmful to your unborn baby.
+The radiation from a CT scan may damage organs in your body, or increase your risk for cancer.
+These conditions may become life-threatening.

 WHILE YOU ARE HERE: